-- drainage, perimeter fencing and pole-mounted CCTV, and planting to provide screening along boundaries. - 1.24 The proposed development would present a very evident change to the character of the landscape and will reduce the extent of the undeveloped arable area north of the M6, between the villages of Fillongley and Corely Moor.
+- The proposed development is not sited or designed to avoid, reduce or minimise landscape and visual effects.
+Given it extends across fields that lie along and over an elevated ridgeline, which forms a local horizon in views, it will be particularly visible, and have a much greater effect on landscape character and views than would be the case if a more suitable site had been selected, where effective design mitigation could be proposed.
+For example, if the site was low lying, enclosed, or faced only in one direction, then effects could be minimised.
+Given the site is an elevated hill, it slopes down to all sides, meaning it will be visible to a greater degree from all directions, rather than being better contained.
+This visibility will also result in effects on local landscape character not being minimised, particularly across the land to the east of the site, between Fillongley, Coventry Road, Coventry Way and the M294a/1 PRoW, as well as to the west of the site. - 1.27 The proposed development would present a very evident change to the character of the landscape and will reduce the extent of the undeveloped arable area north of the M6, between the villages of Fillongley and Corely Moor.
 This area is rural, albeit it influenced by traffic noise on the M6 where it is close to this road.
-Whilst this motorway, other roads and the built edge of Fillongley are clearly urban influences, the qualities and features associated with the undeveloped rural farmland landscape remain.
-The proposed development would reduce the sense of the area north of the M6 being undeveloped, open and rural, existing as an extensive area of undeveloped farmland between the urban areas of Birmingham to the west, Coventry to the south east and Nuneaton to the north east. - 1.25 The appellant considers that the site is enclosed but appears to fail to appreciate that it extends across a hill top location, rising in a gentle south south west to north north east orientated ridge of higher ground, up to 145m AOD, which forms a domed horizon in views from the north east, east, south east, south west, west and north west.
-The domed ridge is bound by the two river valleys that form the approximate boundaries of the site both tributaries of the River Bourne, flowing north east and north respectively.
+Whilst this motorway, other roads and the built edge of Fillongley are clearly visible built influences, the qualities and features associated with the undeveloped rural farmland landscape remain.
+The proposed development would reduce the sense of the area to the north of the M6 being undeveloped, open and rural in character, existing as an extensive area of undeveloped farmland between the urban areas of Birmingham to the west, Coventry to the south east and Nuneaton to the north east. - 1.28 The applicant considers that the site is enclosed but appears to fail to fully appreciate that it extends across a hill top location, rising in a gentle south south west to north north east orientated ridge of higher ground, up to 145m AOD.
+This forms a clearly visible domed horizon in views seen from the north east, east, south east, south west, west and north west.
+The domed ridge or hill is bounded by the two river valleys that form the approximate boundaries of the site both tributaries of the River Bourne, flowing north east and north respectively.
 As such the land within the site faces outwards to the east, outwards to the north east and outwards to the north west, dropping as it does down to these stream valleys.
-To the west the site rises a little to the west of the stream, up to Meriden Road, which forms the westerly boundary.
-There is no local containment of the site land by landform, although hedgerows and trees do filter some views when in leaf in summer. - 1.26 There are residential properties along the B4098, some of whose backs face out, looking across pasture, down to the stream valley and then up to the ridge that forms the site, notably recent properties in Far Parks. - 1.27 Recreational users of the fields that rise beyond the stream valley to the east of the site will have clear views of the proposed development.
-Users of Coventry Way and other Public Rights of Way (PRoW) to the south east, east and north east of the site have panoramic views of the ridge of higher land that comprises the site.
-It is an attractive view across a rural landscape, with the motorway being well screened by mature vegetation along it.
+To the west the site rises a little (up to c.10m) to the west of the stream, up to Meriden Road, which forms the westerly boundary.
+There is limited local containment of the site land by landform, although hedgerows and trees do filter some views when in leaf in summer.
+My site visit in February confirmed the openness of views into and across the site at times when deciduous vegetation is not in leaf.